Alaskan Klee Kai: Description

 ranges were included in the Original AKKAOA Standards 1993, but subsequent revisions call only for weight to be proportional to the height of the dog.

-Alaskan Klee Kais are prone to developing juvenile cataracts, liver disease, factor VII deficiency and heart problems.
+Alaskan Klee Kai are prone to developing juvenile cataracts, liver disease, factor VII deficiency and heart problems.
 Thyroid problems have also been observed.
 Due to the relatively young age of the breed in general, it is possible that not enough time has elapsed to fully determine the prevalence of genetic disease in this breed, although it is believed that this breed is relatively healthy.